amsk1982/techniqueforlife/content/workshops/night-school-make-dating-work-for-you.md

 * Do you want more confidence and naturalness when dating?
 * Is internet dating a poor fit for you? (even though it looks like the only option at the moment?...)
-* Would you like a fresh look at the whole shebang?
+* Would you like a fresh look at the whole thing?

 Come and join me, Nicola and a group of other open-hearted women to;
 \- explore the questions, curiosities and struggles you have in dating,